ss5635t/uk-employment-pay-analysis/README.md

 └── figures/
 ```

-The source Excel dataset can be placed in the project directory using the filename expected by the notebook, or the `DATA_FILE` configuration value can be updated to point to its location.
+**Data availability:** The dataset used for this analysis was provided for university coursework and is not included in this repository.
+The notebook contains the outputs required to review the analysis.

 ## Methods